Skip to Content

 We thought when we did it our first time; that we would do six birds to start.
 Six birds seemed easy enough to handle.

 So Eric killed all six and had them sitting on the table.
 I started plucking.
 The birds were tough to pluck.
-Plus, it was only the second time I’ve ever plucked a bird, and I was a little grossed out.
+Plus, it was only the second time I’d ever plucked a bird, and I was a little disgusted.

-The sun started rising around the barn, and it was quickly heating up.
+The sun started rising around the barn, quickly heating up.
 The flies started to come.
-It was a hot 80 degrees summer day.
+It was a hot 80 80-degree summer day.

-Both of us were starting to panic, and when you and your spouse are stressed and not really sure what you are doing, you argue.
+Both of us were starting to panic, and when you and your spouse are stressed and unsure what you are doing, you argue.

 We rushed to bring the birds into the house to avoid the heat and flies, and it was not fun.

-This is when we broke down and decided to go with Cornish Rocks.
+This is when we broke down and decided to go with Cornish Cross.

 I won’t go back.
-The Wyandotte meat was intensely flavorful and moist, but the Cornish rocks are just as good.
+The Wyandotte meat was intensely flavorful and moist, but the Cornish Cross is just as good.

-You can gut a chicken with only four supplies: a knife, a hatchet, a hose, and a bucket.
+You can gut a chicken with only four supplies: a butcher knife, a hatchet, a hose, and a bucket.
+Most will use a kill cone you can buy right on Amazon.

-This is what we did for the first two years, and then we scored a deal on a Turkey fryer and found this cuts down the time of plucking.
-If you are a canner, you could use a big wide canner to put your bird in.
+This is what we did for the first two years, and then we scored a deal on a Turkey fryer and found this cut down the time of plucking.
+If you are a canner, you could use a big pot of water like a canner to put your bird in.

 I like the Turkey fryer because it can be outside.